TreeStats API

 "address": "reefcull.connect-to-server.online:9000",

-"website": "http://reefcull.connect-to-server.online",
+"website": "https://reefcull.connect-to-server.online",

 "discord": "https://discord.gg/Rh3UVRs",